embedded-wasm/book/01-intro.md

 The project provides an API specification with runtimes to support the execution of this and Hardware Abstraction Layers (HALs) for application development.
 To get started using embedded-wasm, grab the relevant components and/or check out the [Getting Started](./02-getting-started) section.

+You might also be interested in the [chat](https://app.element.io/#/room/#wasm-embedded:matrix.org) and project [meta issue](https://github.com/embedded-wasm/spec/issues/2).

 ## Components